arpejupe/serverless-equipment-api/README.md

 Instead of deploying to the cloud, you can deploy application locally in docker containers and test lambdas in your local environment.

 1) Set up docker.
-In order to make containers link to each other, create dynamodb container using specified network and attach it to SAM with --docker
+In order to make containers link to each other, create dynamodb container using specified network and attach it to SAM with `--docker-network` tag (explained later)

     ```
     docker run --network serverless-equipment-api-local \